-Once a development reaches the point where it has a name, you know that it’s become something real.
+Once a development reaches the point where it has a name, you know that it?s become something real.
 We see it all around us.
-It’s not just in retail restaurants either.
-A few weeks back I saw a woman – clearly well into her 60s – driving a delivery truck.
-I saw a man – who wasn’t under 70 – delivering furniture to an apartment complex.
+It?s not just in retail and restaurants either.
+A few weeks back I saw a woman ? clearly well into her 60s ? driving a delivery truck.
+I saw a man ? who wasn?t under 70 ? delivering furniture to an apartment complex.

 Even the optimist in me has trouble imagining people doing such jobs at that age for any reason short of survival.